dhall-lang/dhall-lang/standard/types.md

   through matching names in the judgment
 * Ensure that all type equivalence checks are guarded by type-checking each argument
+* Ensure that the typing judgments match the equivalent System-Fω
 * Fix union literals to not suggest that there is at least one alternative?
 * Make sure that derived typing rules use `:⇥` when appropriate
 * Consistently use + prefix for natural numbers